griffithlab/rnabio.org/_posts/0008-05-01-Gene_set_enrichment.md

 After carrying out differential expression analysis, and getting a list of interesting genes, a common next step is enrichment or pathway analyses.
 Broadly, enrichment analyses can be divided into two types- overrepresentation analysis and  gene set enrichment analysis (GSEA).

-Overrepresentation analysis takes a list of significantly DE genes and determines if these genes are all known to be differentially regulated in a certain pathway or geneset.
+Overrepresentation analysis takes a list of significantly differentially expressed (DE) genes and determines if these genes are all known to be differentially regulated in a certain pathway or geneset.
 It is primarily useful if we have a set of genes that are highly differentially expressed and we want to determine what process(es) they may be involved in.
 Mathematically, it calculates a p-value using a hypergeometric distribution to determine if a gene set (from a database) is significantly over-represented in our DE genes.
 A couple key points about overrepresentation analysis are that firstly, we get to determine the list of genes that are used as inputs.
 So, we can set a p-value and log2FC threshold that would in turn determine the gene list.
 Secondly, since the overrepresentation analysis does not use information about the foldchange values (only a list of genes) it is not directional.
 So if an overrepresentation analysis gives us a pathway or geneset as being significantly enriched, we are not getting any information about whether the genes in our list are responsible for activating or suppressing the pathway- we can only conclude that our genes are involved in that pathway in some way.

-GSEA addresses the second point above because it uses a list of genes and their corresponding fold change values as inputs to the analysis.
-Another difference between GSEA and overrepresentation analysis is that in GSEA, we will use all the genes as inputs without applying any filters based on log2FC or p-values.
+GSEA addresses the second point above by using a list of genes and their corresponding fold change values as inputs to the analysis.
+Another difference between GSEA and overrepresentation analysis is that in GSEA, we use all the genes as inputs without applying any filters based on log2FC or p-values.
 GSEA is useful in determining incremental changes at the gene expression level that may come together to have an impact on a specific pathway.
 GSEA ranks genes based on their 'enrichment scores' (ES), which measures the degree to which a set of genes is over-represented at the top or bottom of a list of genes that are ordered based on their log2FC values.

-Another crucial part of any enrichment analysis is the databases.
+Another crucial part of any enrichment analysis is the database.
 The main pitfall to avoid is choosing multiple or broad databases as this can result in many spurious results.
-Therefore, when possible, it is better to choose the reference databases based on their biological relevance.
+Therefore, when possible, it is better to choose a reference database based on its biological relevance.

 ***